aantron/better-enums/doc/index.md

 %% title = Clean reflective enums for C++

-%% description = Better Enums is a single header C++ library providing reflective enums with clean syntax.
-Better Enums can be converted to and from strings, be iterated, counted, and used at run time or for template and constexpr metaprogramming.
+%% description = Reflective enums in a single header file, with clean syntax.
+The enums can be converted to string, iterated, and counted, at run time or as part of metaprogramming.
 Free and open source under the BSD license.

 %% class = index